 - Near-term Opportunity Areas sites with the greatest need for, and potential for, revitalization or redevelopment within the five years (e.g., the former Columbine Square Shopping Center). - Long-term Opportunity Areas sites identified as having long-term potential to help enhance the overall functionality and vitality of the Belleview Avenue Corridor over the longer-term (more than five years down the road).
 Long-term opportunity areas include sites in Littleton as well as within Englewood (north of Belleview Avenue).
-The geographic extent of these long-term opportunity areas reinforces the fact that future improvements outside of the City whether on adjacent sites in Englewood, or along the Mary Carter Greenway north and south of the Corridor have the potential to benefit Littleton businesses and residents and help strengthen the vitality of the Corridor overall
+The geographic extent of these long-term opportunity areas reinforces the fact that future improvements outside of the City whether on adjacent sites in Englewood, or along the Mary Carter Greenway north and south of the Corridor - have the potential to benefit Littleton businesses and residents and help strengthen the vitality of the Corridor overall

 Outside of the Opportunity Areas identified, significant changes in land use are not anticipated.
 Any infill/redevelopment proposed outside the Opportunity Areas should be consistent with the land use categories reflected on Map D and the goals and policies contained in Chapter 3: Corridor Vision and Principles.
+Implementation of opportunities in some areas may require a change in zoning.